 Some hazardous and special waste hauling services perform residential collection.
-Sharps users can place their used sharps in a special container and set it outside their home for collection Some services require customers to call for pickup, while others offer regular schedules.
+Sharps users can place their used sharps in a special container, and set it outside their home for collection by trained special waste handlers. eliminate the danger of sharps Some services require customers to call for pickup, while others offer regular schedules.